scottt2/design-patterns-in-dart/builder/README.md

   // Also note, we use the .build() function of the builder this time. var luxuriousPizza = pizzaBuilder.build();
   print("Wow! $luxuriousPizza?
 Someone is rich!");
-  assert(luxuriousPizza.toString() == "Wow!
-A delicous 72\" pizza with gold plated crust covered in anchovies, caviar, diamonds, and cheese?
-Someone is rich!");
+  assert(luxuriousPizza.toString() == "A delicous 72\" pizza with gold plated crust covered in anchovies, caviar, diamonds, and cheese");
 }
 ```